Thursday, September 27, 2012

 I often ended up hiring the people I enjoyed talking to.
 Sometimes, a good interview would last an hour and a half, as the conversation would range all over the place.
 It was really like having a first date.
 We either clicked or we didn't.

 I remember one guy who totally screwed the pooch.
 He was telling me about his previous job, working for a waste management company.
-That wasn't the problem; it was that he said that he was glad to be out of that job because the company was “run by a couple of dirty Italians.”
+That wasn't the problem; it was that he said he was glad to be out of that job because the company was “run by a couple of dirty Italians.”

 Picture this face, only 25 years younger.